dontcry2013/js-singleton/README.md

 # js-singleton
-The purpose of this project is test singleton model this is a tiny node.js project,no dependants required clone it and just run
+The purpose of this project is test singleton model, this is a tiny node.js project, no dependants required
+### clone it and just run
 ```
 npm start
 ```
-test url
+### test url
 ```
 http://localhost:4000/api/test
 http://localhost:4000/api/push